cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 CometBFT instructs the application to export the snapshots periodically.

 An alternative solution is that CometBFT, itself, using the implementation of the `dump` command, whichever is chosen at the time, creates or asks the application to create snapshot exports.
+This is not forcing the application to create a snapshot at the time of he request, rather *dumps* existing snapshots into an exportable file format.

 **Export file consistency**

-The same caveat of making sure the data exported is not corrupted by concurrent reads and writes applies here as well.
+The same caveat of making sure the file into which the snapshot is exported is not corrupted by concurrent reads and writes applies here as well.
 If we decide to simply export snapshots into a compressed file, we need to make sure that we do not return files that with ongoing writes.
 An alternative is for CometBFT to provide a Snapshot export store with snapshot isolation.
 This store would essentially be pruned as soon as a new snapshot is written, thus not taking too much more space.